| Home Intro Technical History Crew Models Gallery Kriegsmarine Archives More Forum Español|

 The decision to head for Saint-Nazaire shows that after a survey of the damage sustained, Lütjens had correctly decided to cancel Operation Rheinübung at least temporarily until the Bismarck could be repaired in port.
 But, why did he choose Saint-Nazaire?
 The French port was farther than Norway and it required greater fuel expenditure.
 Lütjens probably thought France was the best place to resume the battle of the Atlantic as soon as possible following Raeder's wishes.
-In fact, he had successfully entered Brest with Scharnhorst and Geneisenau a couple of months earlier.
+In fact, he had successfully entered Brest with Scharnhorst and Gneisenau a couple of months earlier.

 Dispositions made by the British Admiralty.

-The battleship Rodney (Captain Frederick H. G. Dalrymple-Hamilton) was at sea to the west of Ireland on her way to Boston for repairs with destroyers Somali, Tartar, Mashona, and Eskimo of the 6th Flotilla escorting the liner Britannic (27,759 tons), now used as a troop transport.
-The Admiralty ordered Rodney to operate against Bismarck and at 1036 on the 24th signalled: "If Britannic cannot keep up, leave her behind with 1 destroyer."
+The battleship Rodney (Captain Frederick H. G. Dalrymple-Hamilton) was at sea to the west of Ireland on her way to Boston for repairs with destroyers Somali, Tartar, Mashona, and Eskimo of the 6th Flotilla.
+They were escorting the liner Britannic (27,759 tons) now used as a troop transport.
+The Admiralty ordered Rodney to operate against Bismarck and at 1036 hours on the 24th signalled: "If Britannic cannot keep up, leave her behind with 1 destroyer."
 Therefore Rodney and destroyers Tartar, Mashona and Somali left Britannic with destroyer Eskimo at noon.
-The battleship Ramillies (Captain Arthur D. Read) to the South of Cape Farewell was also instructed to leave the convoy she was escorting (HX-127) and "proceed so as to make contact with enemy from westwards, subsequently placing enemy between Ramillies and C.-in-C".
-In addition, the battleship Revenge (Captain Ernest R. Archer) in Halifax was ordered to put to sea, and she left port at 1500, then headed east.
+The battleship Ramillies (Captain Arthur D. Read) to the South of Cape Farewell was also instructed to leave the convoy she was escorting (HX-127) and "proceed so as to make contact with enemy from westwards, subsequently placing enemy between Ramillies and C.-in-C".1 In addition, the battleship Revenge (Captain Ernest R. Archer) in Halifax was ordered to put to sea, and she left port at 1500, then headed east.

 The Prinz Eugen is Detached.